 Dr. Chelsea Boet | grand rapids, mi

 Chelsea was a primary care physician and mother of two when she was diagnosed with stage IV colon cancer in 2018 at age 34.
 She got involved with the Colon Cancer Coalition because she felt a Get Your Rear in Gear event would be an excellent way to raise funds and awareness about colorectal cancer.
 Chelsea lead the Grand Rapids event in 2019 and 2020.
 In November 2020, Chelsea passed away from her disease.
 Get Your Rear in Gear – Grand Rapids will continue in her honor.

 Dr. Erik Johnson MD, FACS is a General & Vascular Surgeon in Green Bay, WI.
 Dr. Johnson has been involved with Get Your Rear in Gear for several years.
 His goal is to help spread awareness of colon cancer’s risk factors, signs and symptoms throughout the greater Green Bay Area.
 Dr. Johnson has a passion to spread awareness on why screenings are important for everyone.
 Screenings make a difference in decreasing death from colon cancer.
 But currently only two thirds of Americans are up to date with recommended colon cancer screening tests.
-Colon cancer can be preventable, treatable and beatable if it’s caught early, but yet it is still the second leading cancer killer in the U.S. So the more people they can educate and get in to a screening, the healthier the Green Bay community can be.
+Colon cancer can be preventable, treatable and beatable if it’s caught early, but yet it is still the second leading cancer killer in the U.S. So the more people that can educate and get in to a screening, the healthier the Green Bay community can be.

 Allison Rosen | houston, tx |